Travishers

 12″ Radius Walnut Travisher — $300 each

-12″ Radius Cherry Travisher — $300 each
+12″ Radius Mahogany Travisher (blemished) — $300 each

 Proposition 65 Notice: Brass alloys contain lead, a chemical known to the State of California to cause cancer and birth defects, or other reproductive harm.
 Wash hands after handling.

-TRAVISHER BLADES
+TRAVISHER & SPOKESHAVE BLADES

-12″ Radius Travisher Blade — $50 each (free shipping in USA)
+Travisher/Spokeshave Blade — $50 each (free shipping in USA)

 Proposition 65 Notice: Brass alloys contain lead, a chemical known to the State of California to cause cancer and birth defects, or other reproductive harm.
-Wash hands after handling and WEAR A DUST MASK while cutting.
+Wash hands after handling and wear a dust mask while cutting.

 Tools & Supplies